-It’s no exaggeration to say that when a dog goes missing or is stolen, it’s utterly heartbreaking.
+It’s no exaggeration to say that when a dog is stolen, it’s utterly heartbreaking.
 Simply thinking about it can cause your stomach to churn and your emotions to dip and dive.
 But, there are simple things you can do to make your dog a difficult target and prevent your dog from being stolen.

-But it’s a good idea to keep things in perspective.
-Yes, in the current Covid climate, dogs are at a premium and there has most definitely been a rise in dog theft.
-However, while the numbers are increasing, they still remain relatively low.
+In the current Covid climate, dogs are at a premium and there has most definitely been a rise in dog theft.

 Stay alert – put your phone down